3838438org/build-support/pkg/README.2.5.0.txt

     * xineramaproto 1.2
     * xproto 7.0.16
   * server:
-    * xorg-server 1.7.4
+    * xorg-server 1.7.5
       * Move to the 1.7 branch
       * 64bit fixes for pbproxy
       * Add support for side-by-side installation with system X11 (SnowLeopard Only)
       * Allow 16bit accumulation buffers
       * Properly set the key repeat rates in the server rather than relying on xinitrc
-      * Fixed the "borders don't show up" bug
+      * Partially fixed the "borders don't show up" bug
+      * Fixed the rare stuck mouse pointer bug

 == Changes in 2.4.0 ==
   * All changes in 2.3.3.2 plus: